 Dany shares his time between the US and Senegal and leads Aywa’s product development, partner recruitment, training, and construction projects.
 He has 20 years’ experience in the design, development, and commercialization of handicraft, textile, carpentry, metal- and engine-based products.
 He is the creative force and collaborative spirit that guides Aywa’s works.

 Brian lives in Malika, is a Peace Corps Volunteer, and manages several urban agriculture projects in the area.
-He is our general manager and concierge, supporting our partners as they execute their projects and coordinate with necessary stakeholders.
+He is our country manager, supporting our partners as they execute their projects and coordinating with necessary stakeholders.
 Brian is a pragmatist who helps us convert our ideas into action.

 Help Us Grow